thijswerrij/ActivityGraph/README.md

 ### Supported activities

 `Create`, `Update`, `Delete` are implemented.
 When POST-ing objects to inbox of a user, the application checks whether it has received a valid activity that has one of these types AND contains a nested object.
 If so, this nested object is processed accordingly.
 Otherwise, the activity is processed as a 'normal' object and gets added to a newly created `Create` activity.
+However, when POST-ing an Update or Delete activity, make sure that your nested object includes a valid, existing id, otherwise it will not work and it will just be deleted.